vmware/terraform-provider-nsxt/website/docs/d/transport_zone.html.markdown

 ## Argument Reference

-* `id` - (Optional) The ID of Transport Zone to retrieve
+* `id` - (Optional) The ID of Transport Zone to retrieve.

-* `display_name` - (Optional) Display Name prefix of the Transport Zone to retrieve
+* `display_name` - (Optional) The Display Name prefix of the Transport Zone to retrieve.

 ## Attributes Reference

 In addition to arguments listed above, the following attributes are exported:

-* `description` - Description of the transport zone.
+* `description` - The description of the Transport Zone.

-* `host_switch_name` - TName of the host switch on all transport nodes in this transport zone that will be used to run NSX network traffic.
+* `host_switch_name` - The name of the N-VDS (host switch) on all Transport Nodes in this Transport Zone that will be used to run NSX network traffic.

 * `transport_type` - The transport type of this transport zone (OVERLAY or VLAN).